Tight maps and holomorphicity: Some key low rank cases

-From \cite{A5} we know that there are two tight regular subalgebras of $sp(4,\mathbb{R})$.
-The first is $\mathfrak{g}(\alpha_1+\alpha_2)\simeq su(1,1)$ and the second is $\mathfrak{g}(\{\alpha_2, 2\alpha_1+\alpha_2\})=\mathfrak{g}(\alpha_2)\oplus\mathfrak{g}( 2\alpha_1+\alpha_2)\simeq su(1,1)\oplus su(1,1)$
+From \cite[p.~10]{B5} we know that there are two tight regular subalgebras of $\mathfrak{sp}(4,\mathbb{R})$.
+The first is $\mathfrak{g}(\alpha_1+\alpha_2)\simeq \mathfrak{su}(1,1)$ and the second is $\mathfrak{g}(\{\alpha_2, 2\alpha_1+\alpha_2\})=\mathfrak{g}(\alpha_2)\oplus\mathfrak{g}( 2\alpha_1+\alpha_2)\simeq \mathfrak{su}(1,1)\oplus \mathfrak{su}(1,1)$

-We divide the representations into two types.
-The first type are the representations with highest weight $(0,l)$.
-The second type is the remaining representations, with highest weight $(k,l)$ where $k\neq 0$.
-We exclude the case $(k,l)=(1,0)$ which is tight and holomorphic.
+We divide the representations $\rho$ into two types, the first type are the representations with highest weight $(0,l)$, the second type is the remaining ones, with highest weight $(k,l)$ where $k\neq 0$.
+We exclude the case $(k,l)=(1,0)$ which is tight and (anti-) holomorphic.